littleecooper/eleanor-blog/src/blog.md

+## 7th/8th June 2024

+I had spent this weekend solely focusing on my Autumn CFG degree application for the Acitivison/Blizzard Full stack development role.
+I have been talking about my GitHub MOOC Sprint and also talking about this blog.
+I have good feelings about this apllication so I am keeping my fingers crossed!!

+I aim to focus more on the MOOC sprint now that I am close to finishing my CFG degree application.

 ## 6th June 2024
 Today I had put all my coding and tech development time into applying for the Autumn CFG course.
 I am hoping I get this opportunity as it will help to fill in knowledge gaps and upskill.